 Stop Treating Gypsy Rose like an Influencer

 If you need to be brought up to speed, here’s a quick overview: Gypsy Rose’s mother, Dee Dee, is believed to have had Munchausen syndrome by proxy– a mental disorder that prompted her to fake her daughter’s illnesses in order to have reason to care for someone.
-Gypsy had been abused her whole life, until she asked her then-boyfriend to come into their home and murder Gypsy’s mother.
+Gypsy had been brutally abused her whole life, until she asked her then-boyfriend to come into their home and murder Gypsy’s mother.
 After carrying out the murder, Gypsy’s boyfriend was sentenced to life in prison, and Gypsy was sentenced to 10 years.

+But we're not here to talk about the murder, or whether/not she got the time she deserved, we’re here to talk about the media craze surrounding Gypsy since her release in late December.
 Gypsy has (strangely) become a sort of “internet celebrity.”
 After several passionate followers of the case took to social media and idolized her in the wake of her release, it seemed that the public simply wanted to hear her side of the story, how she’s been coping, etc… but it got very weird very quick.

 While we feel no one can tell Gypsy – a victim of abuse, and someone who pled guilty to second-degree murder – how to act post-release, it is a little concerning to see people glorifying her story and her decisions.